Financial Planning

 PRESIDENT & HIGH NET WORTH ADVISOR

 This Valentine’s Day, thousands of people will be getting engaged.
 Looking forward to an upcoming wedding is an exciting time, and it can lead to some important conversations.
 There are many things couples can do to give their marriage a better chance at long-term success.
-One of those is to come to an understanding of their finances.
+One of those is to come to an understanding of their finances as a married couple.

 Money can cause intense disagreements even in otherwise happy relationships.
 One survey found that money issues are the third leading cause of divorce, only slightly behind infidelity!

 Once a relationship starts to become serious, it’s important to get on the same financial page.
-To start, there are questions each partner should ask.
+To start, there are questions each partner should ask about money and marriage.

 It’s so common it has become a trope in popular entertainment.
 One partner hides financial information from their spouse.
 Financial infidelity, whether hiding bank accounts, purchases or lying about debts, is a surefire way to cause conflict.